The One Liner

 Things start getting murkier

-When the woman decides to follow her dream.
-And for that, she has to take approval of her spouse and in-laws.
-But this is not what authority approves of, and the authority in the system keeps demanding all comforts for the entire household.
+When the woman decides to follow her dream, she has to get the approval of her spouse and in-laws.
+But this is not what the family’s authority approves of; instead, they keep demanding all comforts for the entire household.

-Obviously, after a certain point, what was fun before feels like a burden to the lady and one is forced to make a tough decision of divorce.
+After a certain point, what was fun before feels like a burden to the lady, and one is forced to get a divorce to live a way more dignified life than her current setting.

 The Story is Different